BIDMCDigitalPsychiatry/LAMP-platform/docs/03-about/02-consortium/02-guidelines.md

 ## ① **Support**

-The Division of Digital Psychiatry will provide partners two hours of technical support time to set up mindLAMP.
+The Division of Digital Psychiatry will provide partners support to set up mindLAMP through extensive documentation and an online forum.
 Issues or bugs can be reported in [our feedback system here](https://docs.lamp.digital/bug) and will be prioritized.
 Members are encouraged to post any mindLAMP related questions and comments in our [online forum here](https://community.lamp.digital/) .

 ## ② **Collaborative** **Analysis**